 You must complete the Application for Full-time Status form each term to register for the full-time equivalent (FTE) benefit.
 Once completed and signed, submit the form to the Director of Graduate Studies (DGS) Assistant in 127 Vincent Hall.

 Before the end of the sixth year, students should pass the final oral examination.

 This examination is a defense of the thesis.
-The regulations of the Graduate School require that three of the four examiners be reviewers/readers and at least one reviewer be from outside the School of Mathematics.
+The regulations from Graduate Student Services and Progress (GSSP) require that three of the four examiners be reviewers/readers and at least one reviewer be from outside the School of Mathematics.
 The chairperson must not be the thesis adviser, but the adviser may be a reviewer/reader.

 The examination consists of a presentation of the results of the thesis (which may be public) followed by questions by the examiners (which are not public).
 For more information regarding Examination Committees, see the Graduate Student Services and Progress (GSSP) Examination Committees website.

-At least one month prior to your Final Oral Examination, you are required to assign the Final Oral Examining Committee by going to the Graduate School's, Forms for Doctoral Students website and linking to Assign/Update Final Oral Examining Committee.
+At least one semester prior to your Final Oral Examination, you are required to Assign Members to Doctoral Final Exam Committee.